deniz-korman/xray-synchrotron-processing/README.md

-# Processing pipeline used to process the synchrotron x-ray images of jumping spiders.
+# Synchrotron x-ray image processing (for jumping spider eyes)

-For more information on the original codebase with expanded functionality, with tools to facilitate ML-based tracking, and QA-tools for tracking motion and proportionality of tracks, visit https://github.com/jacksonmichaels/image-and-path-processing-toolkit
+For more information on the original codebase, with tools to facilitate ML-based tracking, and QA-tools for tracking motion and proportionality of tracks, visit https://github.com/jacksonmichaels/image-and-path-processing-toolkit

 ## Config Files

-Config files specify how the pipeline functions, what input is used, and all other important tunable features of the process.
-Once this is done you can process all of the input images with a single call such as: `python .\video_process.py -c .\configs\sample_Salticid_TBF.yaml -r` It is important you include -r for recursive otherwise it will not search subfolders for images.
-Most parameters can be specified both in the config file, as well as through command line arguments.
-If a value is defined in both the config file and command line arguments it defaults to command line arguements.
-This is useful if you have a config file whos results you are happy with but would like to try on a different image set without changing the file.
-In both files the pipeline is customized but before the pipeline is run all images / videos / tracking results are read into memory.
-Then after the pipeline is run a video will be created based on the output name, you do not need to explicitly add that as a stage.
+Config files specify how the pipeline functions, and what images to process.

+Once a config file is established, you can process all specified images with a single call such as:

+`python .\video_process.py -c .\configs\sample_salticid_tbf.yaml -r`

+*It is important you include -r for recursive otherwise it will not search subfolders for images.*

-The processing pipelines described in our paper can be achieved with the following config files
+The processing pipelines described in our paper can be achieved with the following config files.
+They capture 'static' and 'dynamic' features respectively
 1. **sample_salticid_stills.yaml**
    - The x-ray images specified in the ```image_folder``` are imported, and the x-ray background noise footage specified in ```flat_folder``` is filtered out.
    - The footage in this format is returned in mp4 format, as well as a png still at every ```num_images``` (500) frames highlighting external structures.